pplns/bitcointothemars/README.md

-# ฿itcoinToTheMars
+# ₿itcoinToTheMars
-฿itcoin To The Mars !
+₿itcoin To The Mars !

 Author: 小e